We checked #8 off our Deployment Bucket List when we made our second deployment wall!

 One of the first things we knew that we wanted to put up on the deployment wall was a world map.

-The girls love looking at the map and being able to see where daddy is.
-And it really helps them visualize how far away he is and why he can’t just ‘come home’ when they want him to.
+The girls love looking at the map and being able to see where Daddy is.
+And it helps them visualize how far away he is and why he can’t just ‘come home’ when they want him to.